Using WMS services in R

 )

-layer of the NGI CartoWeb service is aimed at higher zoom
+The overlay layer of the NGI CartoWeb service is aimed at higher zoom

 levels and is useful to put on top of a map.
 Here we take the NGI

 orthophoto service as a background map.
-We must set the overlay
+We must set the overlay layer

 transparent in order to see the layers below – the default option being

-transparent = FALSE
+transparent = FALSE.

 leaflet() %>%